codio-content/Linux-Introduction/.guides/content/Creating-files-576d.md

 ## The `mkdir` command makes directories, but what about files?

 Wonderful question!
-You may be guessing that in order to create or make files, the command would be something like: `mkfile`, right?
-Well, in this case it isn't.

-Lets create a file inside our new _dir2_ directory:
+In order to create files, execute the following inside our new _dir2_ directory:

 1. Enter the _dir2_ directory
+2. Make sure we are inside _dir2_ with the `pwd` command
 2. Execute: `touch file2.txt`

 |||definition